-As can be seen from the section on encoder transmissions there are differences in the transmission formats of the different encoders that are compatible with the system.
+As can be seen from the section on encoder transmissions there are differences in the transmission formats of the different encoders that can be used with the decoder.
 The following section summarizes how the differences in transmitted data are dealt with by the decoder.
 As the serial number information follows after the code hopping portion of the transmission, any number of serial number bits can be received and processed.
-In the Microchip decoder described 28 bits of the serial number are stored.
+In the Microchip decoder described, the complete serial number (28 bits) is stored.